karlvr/consistent.js/README.md

 If the appropriate intermediate objects don’t exist, when calling `set`, they are created and added to the scope for you.

+Note that `get` will fall back to a parent scope, if there is one.
+See below for Parent scopes.
+If you don’t want to fall back to a parent scope use `getLocal` instead.

 ### Parent scopes

 You can create child scopes.
 Child scopes will look to their parent if they don’t contain a value for a given